Private Pilot’s Licence

 Ground School

 Courses are held most weekends, and on weekdays by arrangement.
 These optional courses cost between £50 and £160 dependent on the subject and time required.
 We have a dedicated ground school instructor and most people obtain first time passes.
-Examination fees are £45.00 per written paper.
+Examination fees are £48.00 per E-exam.

 R/T Practical Test